Sunday, August 28, 2011

 Kids will love a piece of raw corn on the cob for a snack.

-If you pick out some sweet ears, kids can eat it right off the cob!
+If you pick out some sweet ears, kids can eat the uncooked kernels right off the cob!

 How to select the freshest ears of corn